Yoga & Fitness

 Definition of Yoga

 The Ancient Yogis had a profound understanding of man’s essential nature so that he could live in harmony with himself and his environment.
-They perceived the physical body as a vehicle, with the mind as the driver, the soul as the owner, and action, emotion and intelligence as the three forces which pull the body-vehicle.
-In order to these integrate these, these three forces must be in balance.
+They perceived the physical body as a vehicle, with the mind as the driver, the soul as the owner, and action, emotion, and intelligence as the three forces which pull the body-vehicle.
+In order to integrate these, these three forces must be in balance.
 Taking into account the interrelationship between body and mind, the Yogis formulated a unique method for maintaining this balance – a method that combines all the movements you need for physical health with Breathing and Meditation techniques that ensure peace of mind.

 The classical techniques of Yoga date back to over 5,000 years.
 In ancient times, the desire for greater personal freedom, health and long life, and heightened self-understanding gave birth to this system of physical and mental exercise which has since spread throughout the world.
 The word Yoga means “to join or yoke together,” and it brings the body and mind together into one harmonious experience.